w4rner/moderner/README.md

 I'm collecting and publicly sharing code templates which I find useful for enhancing web tools like website builders, which I use for my [Moderner websites](https://Mode.rner.me)

+# 0. AI bots to block in robots.txt
+Before you publish any HTML, make sure you publish my robots.txt file to stop (disallow) dozens of bots stealing your code.

+## Where to add
+### GitHub Pages
+copy the file named robots.txt in the branch you're publishing to Pages (only works if using custom domain, not .github.io subdomain).
+Fork this repo to start your site and you'll have it ready!

+### Website builders
+Copy & paste the text provided eg:
+Webflow: Site Settings > SEO > Indexing
+Carrd: Manage this site > Files

 # 1. ExternalLinks-NewTab
  Two codeblocks to inject into HTML to make all external links on your website open in new tab.
 Can potentially help reduce bounce rate from your website.